 I’m a happy southern girl!
 (Well, happy southern-transplant girl, haha.)

-This lovely magnolia wreath works for spring and summer (which basically feels like the whole year in South Carolina! lol).
+Magnolia trees bloom in the late spring and into summer, which makes this lovely magnolia wreath perfect for summer (which basically feels like the whole year in South Carolina! lol).
 I usually put it up right after Easter, when I take down my beautiful Tulip Wreath.
 Then I take it down in July, so I can put up my Patriotic Hydrangea Wreath.
 And then this magnolia wreath goes right back up for the rest of the summer!

 Want to hear a sad story?
 My house in STL had a glass storm door in front of our regular front door, and our house faced west.
 And my door was black.
 The sun BAKED my door.
 And it melted my favorite wreath!
 Melted!
 Literally, dripping plastic.
 I had to throw it away.
 So when we moved to South Carolina, I needed to replace it.
 Naturally, I headed to Hobby Lobby to find that same leafy garland to make another one, and no luck!
 They don’t carry that same greenery anymore.
 I almost picked up a different green leafy one until…

 I saw this gorgeous thing of Fixer-Upper-Joanna-Gaines-Southern-Living beauty… MAGNOLIA GARLAND.
 Cue all the heart eyes.
 I draped it around the grapevine wreath and gasped at its loveliness.
 And it turned into a gorgeous wreath.